 - New-age finance, e-commerce, medical technologies, gaming – ANI Technologies (Ola), One97 Communications (Paytm), OYO, Dream11 etc.

 - Since shares of unlisted companies are not listed on the stock markets, there is no market unlisted share price.
 Instead, a fair value of the share is arrived at by investors and the promoters.

 - Unlisted shares enter trading circles when employees dilute their stock options or through private placements by promoters or general shareholders.

 - No formal market exists for unlisted equities.
-Promoters, especially of startups, use this route to raise small amounts of working capital without higher levels of stock dilution, and get a valuation reference point for further fundraising.
+Promoters, especially startups, use this route to raise small amounts of working capital without higher levels of stock dilution and get a valuation reference point for further fundraising.

-- While raising equity from private equity/strategic investors, the company is valued by these companies and can be used as a reference point.
+- While raising equity from private equity/strategic investors, these companies value the company and can be used as a reference point.